alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Terminology note: I’ll call it `Result<T, E>` in this post.
 In other languages/libraries you’ll often see `Either<L, R>` (Left/Right).
 By convention, Right is success and Left is the error.

+In FP terms, that’s a two-case “sum type” (a discriminated union).
+C# doesn’t have that shape built-in, so we either implement it ourselves or lean on a library.

+Also, most `Either` implementations in C# are “right-biased”, which just means `Map`/`Bind` operate on the Right (success) branch.

 ### Result: when “missing” needs a reason

 `Maybe<T>` tells us whether a value exists. `Result` adds why it doesn’t.